-The Washington State Department of Commerce is partnering with the Center for Sustainable Energy (CSE) to implement an electric vehicle (EV) charger incentive program for communities across the state.
+The Washington State Department of Commerce partnered with the Center for Sustainable Energy (CSE) to implement an electric vehicle (EV) charger incentive program for communities across the state.

-The Washington Electric Vehicle Charging Program (WAEVCP) is funding $98 million in grants to install Level 2 and DC fast chargers in publicly accessible rural and urban locations, including tribal communities, multifamily housing, schools, government facilities and fleet depots.
+The Washington Electric Vehicle Charging Program (WAEVCP) funded over $98 million in rebates to install publicly accessible Level 2 and DC fast chargers in rural and urban locations, targeting multifamily housing, tribal communities, schools, government facilities and fleet depots.

-The program prioritizes reducing geographic and income inequalities in EV charging accessibility, with a goal to direct 40% of program funding for installations in overburdened and vulnerable communities.
+The program prioritized reducing geographic and income inequalities in EV charging accessibility, with a goal to direct 40% of program funding toward installations in overburdened and vulnerable communities.

-CSE advised on program design, and incentive structure and continues assisting with eligibility requirements, environmental justice objectives, website development, technical assistance and outreach and application review.
-Project partners help with communication to key groups, including tribal, overburdened and vulnerable communities.
+CSE advised on initial program design and incentive structure and continued assisting with eligibility requirements, environmental justice objectives, website development, technical assistance and application review.
+Project partners helped with program outreach and education.

 Washington Electric Vehicle Charging Program Impacts

-Over 5,000 chargers funded at multifamily housing, public charging sites, fleet depots and workplaces
+Over 5,300 new chargers funded at multifamily housing, public charging sites, fleet depots and workplaces

 Over $98 million in grants awarded